aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fonts/gets-the-list-of-fonts/_index.md

 ﻿---
-title: "Get all fonts in a Word document"
+title: "Get all fonts in a Word document online"
-second_title: " online"
 articleTitle: "Get all fonts"
 linktitle: "Get all fonts"
 type: docs